-Why do dogs smell each other’s butts?
 Here’s what info they get out of butt sniffing

 Some dogs can go overboard in their zeal for getting to know another dog, as shown in the above image.
 Keen observation and knowledge of the body languages of both dogs, the sniffer and the sniffee, will go a long way in making our dogs more comfortable.
 In these times, following the 3-second dog greeting rule can keep everyone safe and happy.

-Why do dogs smell each other’s butts?
 The bottom line is — it’s for a good reason and you need to let them do it!

 Next time you’re tempted to stop your dog from greeting another dog by sniffing their butt, please remember that doing so could create undo stress and anxiety when meeting other dogs in the future.
 Then, be thankful next time someone politely offers you a handshake, instead of a sniff.

-Jill Breitner is a professional dog trainer and dog body language expert.
+About the author: Jill Breitner is a professional dog trainer and dog body language expert.
 She is a certified Fear Free Professional for Dogs and Cats; as well as Certified in Animal Behavior and Welfare.
 She is the author of Dog Decoder, a smartphone app about dog body language.
 Join Jill on her on her Facebook page.